 While expense fraud is illegal, it’s something both large and small businesses contend with.
 These cringeworthy examples of expense report fraud illustrate just how far some employees will go if proper procedures are not in place.

 A spontaneous rainforest journey

 Patricia Campbell, human resources director for Pro Bono Legal Advice, once had an employee leave the city where they were supposed to entertain clients.

 “I once had an employee submit a $3,000 expense for taking a private limousine to a petrified rainforest three hours away from the city where he was supposed to be entertaining clients,” she said.
 “Obviously, this employee was terminated upon submission of this expense report.
 Overpadding an expense report is akin to embezzlement … It is unlawful.”

 Editor’s note: Looking for accounting software to track your business expenses?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

 How to violate a $2,000 preapproved budget

-Matt Schmidt, CEO of Diabetes365, used to work as a financial advisor for a large financial institution.
-At the beginning of his career with the company, rumors surfaced after a fellow employee was abruptly fired.
-As details emerged, it became very clear to Schmidt and everyone else at the company what had happened.
+Matt Schmidt, founder of Diabetes365, used to work as a financial advisor for a large institution.
+At the beginning of his tenure with the company, rumors surfaced after a fellow employee was abruptly fired.
+As details emerged, it became clear to Schmidt and others what had happened.

 “He used the company corporate card to host a happy-hour event for clients and prospects,” Schmidt said.
-“All of this was preapproved ahead of time, including, I believe, a limit of up to $2,000...
-My co-worker hosted an event at a gentlemen’s club, and when [the financial institution] got the statement, he got shown the door.”
+“All of this was preapproved ahead of time, including, I believe, a limit of up to $2,000.
+[But] my co-worker hosted an event at a gentlemen’s club, and when [the financial institution] got the statement, he got shown the door.”